Charles Read (naval officer): American Civil War

 After his release, Read participated in naval and land operations on the James River, he commanded the CSS Scorpion and two other torpedo boats at the Battle of Trent's Reach.
 In January 1865, he was assigned to the CSS Webb at Shreveport, Louisiana with the intention that she become a raider in the Pacific Ocean.
 Read did not reach the Webb until 22 April 1865.
 Read attempted to break out to the Gulf of Mexico but grounded in shallow waters near New Orleans on April 23, 1865.
 Read fired the ship to prevent its capture by Federal forces.
 Read surrendered to Federal naval authorities in New Orleans and was transported again to Fort Warren.
 He was released on July 24, 1865.

 Later life

 In 1867, Read was second officer aboard a ship involved in an effort to help Cuban rebels overthrow the Spanish government of the island.
 Read and others were arrested by the US government but were quickly released.

 He was later hired by Charles Flynt to train Peru in the use of torpedoes.
-Read was commissioned as an Commander in the Peruvian Navy and much like John Randolph Tucker, received disdain from within the Peruvian Navy due to their jealousy of a foreigner being hired in a position of command.
+Read was commissioned as a Commander in the Peruvian Navy and much like John Randolph Tucker, received disdain from within the Peruvian Navy due to their jealousy of a foreigner being hired in a position of command.

 Read earned his nickname "Savvy" or "Savez" due to his constant use of the term.

-Charles Read died at Meridian, Mississippi, where he is buried.
+Charles Read died on January 25, 1890, in Meridian, Mississippi, and was interred at Rose Hill Cemetery.